half-eaten-apple/TwitterAutomationSeleniumBDDCucumber/README.md

 # TwitterAutomationSeleniumBDDCucumber
-QA automation solution for Twitter Automation using BDD and Selenium Please write source - QA automation solution for below requirements .That is testable and executable using bdd,cucumber etc .
+QA automation Sample Code for Twitter Automation using BDD and Selenium It is testable and executable using bdd,cucumber etc and covers below major flows -

 a.
 Login to Twitter.com website with username and password .